tedneward/Worldspine-DnD5e/Races/Halflings/Lightfoot.md

 ```
 def apply(npc):
     npc.CHA += 1
-    npc.traits.append("***Naturally Stealthy.*** You can attempt to hide even when you are obscured only by a creature that is at least one size larger than you.")
+    npc.append(Feature("Naturally Stealthy", "You can attempt to Hide even when you are obscured only by a creature that is at least one size larger than you.") )
 ```